Scott Hanson, APR, Fellow PRSA, is president of HMA Public Relations. He has been with the firm since 1986.

-And on top of that, I stay busy in my spare time – not that I have much spare time.
-I’m a graduate of Valley Leadership Class XX and am the professional advisor for NAU’s PRSSA chapter.
-I sat on the board of directors for Junior Achievement of Arizona for 10 years and served for more than a decade on the board for The Arthritis Foundation’s Greater Southwest Chapter, as well as representing the chapter on the foundation’s National Awareness and Planning committees.
-I also served on the board for the NAU School of Communication and the Society of Professional Journalists’ Phoenix Chapter.
-That’s plenty of board – and no bored.
+Hanson is a graduate of Valley Leadership Class XX and was active in Young Entrepreneurs’ Organization for nearly 20 years.
+He is past chairman of the Northern Arizona University School of Communications’ Advisory Council and is also the professional advisor for NAU’s PRSSA chapter.
+He sat on the board for Junior Achievement of Arizona for 10 years and served for more than a decade on the board of directors for The Arthritis Foundation’s Greater Southwest Chapter, as well as representing the chapter on the foundation’s National Awareness and Planning committees.
+He has also served on the board of directors for the Society of Professional Journalists’ Phoenix Chapter.